 The assumption that most people make is that you need to earn lots of money to be able to travel, which is a big fat lie.

 I started travelling as a waitress, earning minimum wage and waitressing tips, which weren’t all that much.

-I slept in some dodgy places and ate some sad looking foods but the point is I did it, made some lifelong friends along the way and learned some valuable lessons about money, life and trusting the universe.
+I slept in some dodgy places and ate some sad looking foods but the point is: I did it.
+I made some lifelong friends along the way, learned some valuable lessons about money and life and also learned to trust the universe.

 1. Decide what kind of traveler you want to be

 This is the very first thing you have to decide – how do you want to travel?

 Are you the weekend traveler, the 10-day getaway traveler, the stay at a resort and get a tour guide traveler, are you the backpacker, the slow traveler or are you the expat?

 Knowing the kind of traveler you are will influence how you budget and the way you plan for your trips.